avg-lebesgue-enjoyer/unstructured_structure_library/README.md

 - Understand how to implement and operate on data structures at a low level
 - Practice writing in C
-- Tick this off the *Computer Science student bucket list*
+- Tick this off the *Computer Science student bucket list* The tests I've written **are not rigorous**, because writing tests sucks all the joy out of programming.

 This is being shared publically for others' benefit. **I encourage you to write something like this on your own before looking through mine.**